Personalise my view

 When you live and study away from home, it can be easy to spend your savings quickly.
 A budget is a handy way to help you manage your expenses.
 Below is an example of a typical weekly budget to give you an idea of the cost of living in Australia.

-For an easy way to estimate your cost of living in Australia, check out the Insider Guides' cost of living calculator.
+For an easy way to estimate your cost of living in Australia, check out the Study Australia Cost of Living Calculator.

 Setting up a bank account